ustaxcourt/ef-cms/docs/entities/Case.md

 ### trialSessionId

-The unique ID of the Trial Session associated with this Case.
+The unique ID of the trial session associated with this case.

 > `string` | optional

 ### trialTime

-Time of day when this Case goes to trial.
+Time of day when this case goes to trial.

 > `string` | optional